PatelDhruv-webdev/Recipe-App-Capstone-Project/README.md

 - Users can view recently viewed recipes
 - Users can search recipes by ingredients
 - Users can view the "Recipe of the Day"
+- Users can bookmark recipes for later viewing
+- Users can see a list of most popular recipes
+- Users can get step-by-step cooking instructions
+- Users can get cooking time estimates for recipes